monsterkrampe/crystal/concepts/strings/introduction.md

 ## Multi-line strings

-To write a multi-line string you simply use the same syntax as a single-line string but make a new line for every line you want in the string.
+To write a multi-line string, you use the same syntax as a single-line string but make a new line for every line you want in the string.

 ```crystal
 "Hello